eftekhar-hossain/Multimodal-Disaster_IEEE-Access/README.md

 <img title="" src="proposed-method.png" alt="">

 ## Ackonwlegement
-This work was supported by the Natural Sciences and Engineering Research Council (NSERC), Canada..
+This work was supported by the Natural Sciences and Engineering Research Council (NSERC), Canada.